choicebuilds/BumWatch/README.md

 1x 3.7V LiPo Battery
 - Pretty self-explanatory here, just find one that's not a coincell battery and is small enough to fit inside your watch.

+1x On/Off Switch
+- This can be any switch.
+It essentially creates an open circuit between the battery and all the sensors in order to save power when not used.

 1x FTDL Basic Breakout (USB to Serial Converter)
 - THIS IS NOT APART OF THE WATCH.
 The Arduino pro mini does not have a convenient port to update the firmware.
 So, you actually need this breakout to be able to push your Arduino sketches into the Arduino pro mini.